 This realization came through reading Phil Martin's papers on immigration, in which he characterized the causative factors as demand-pull, supply-push, and "networks."
-The "networks"
+The "networks" are those informal channels of communication that transport cash, goods, and information from the United States to the country of origin.
+Since the direction of the flow is away from us, we tend not to see it.
+It is this counter-flow that helps stimulate interest in (and facilitate) emigration.

-John H. Tanton, M.D., is publisher of The Social Contract, and served as editor for its first 8 years.
-He is co-author with Wayne Lutton of The Immigration Invasion, and has written numerous editorials and opinion pieces including "End of the Migration Epoch."
+John H. Tanton, M.D., is publisher of The Social Contract, and served as editor for its first eight years.
+He is co-author with Wayne Lutton of The Immigration Invasion, and has written numerous editorials and opinion pieces, including "End of the Migration Epoch."